-On the whole most of our students speak Spanish in the playground (as it's the mother tongue spoken by the larger group), so we find that new children joining the school with little or no knowledge of the language learn it very quickly.
+Many students may be speaking in Spanish in the playground (as it's the mother tongue spoken by the larger group), so we find that new children joining the school with little or no knowledge of the language learn it very quickly.

 All students at BCG study Spanish and Catalan.
-Non-Spanish/Catalan speakers receive specific lessons as a foreign language.
+Non-Spanish/Catalan speakers have specific lessons as a foreign language.

 French.
 From Year 3 all our students learn French.

-The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, surfing and swimming.
-There are also optional classes, which take place after school (4.30 – 5.30 pm) and include, amongst others, tennis, dance and basket.
+BCG offers a wide range of sports including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics and swimming.
+There are also extra-curricular activities, which take place after school (from 4.30 to 5.30 pm) and include, amongst others, tennis, dance or basketball.

 This depends on the age of the pupil.
 As a general rule, in EYFS children will start to bring home reading and number homework from Reception onwards.

-In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spelling words to learn and will be set some basic maths homework, much of the homework will be set using online resources.
+In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spellings to do and will be set some basic math homework.
+Mainly homework is set using online resources and platforms.

-In Upper Primary pupils are expected to read regularly (English and Spanish), they will have weekly spelling words to learn and will be set maths and Spanish homework, much of the homework linked to the British Curriculum will be set using online resources.
-On occasion children will also be set project homework linked to the topics being studied.
+In Upper Primary pupils are expected to read regularly (English and Spanish), they will have weekly spellings to do and will be set math and Spanish homework.
+Much of the homework linked to the British Curriculum will be set using online resources and the platforms available.
+Occasionally children will have project homework linked to the topics being studied in class.

 In the Secondary, pupils are set purposeful, relevant homework tasks on a regular basis.
-In years 7-9 pupils should expect to be doing no more than ½ hour – 1 hour of homework a night.
-In Years 10 and 11 the amount of homework would increase to 1 – 1-½ hours.
+Years 7-9 pupils should expect to be doing a maximum of ½ hour – 1 hour of homework per evening.
+In Year 10 and 11 the amount of homework would increase to 1 – 1-½ hours.